Pagan Love Song: Production

-The film was originally announced as Tahiti and was to star Ann Miller, Howard Keel and Ricardo Montalbán.
-Eventually, Miller was replaced by Esther Williams and Montalbán by Charles Mauu.
+The film was originally announced as Tahiti and was to star Ann Miller, Howard Keel, and Ricardo Montalbán.
+Eventually Miller was replaced by Esther Williams and Montalbán by Charles Mauu.
 The title was then changed to Hawaii.

-The film was to have been directed by Stanley Donen, but Williams refused to work with him after her experience filming the previous year's Take Me Out to the Ball Game.
+The film was to be directed by Stanley Donen, but Williams refused to work with him after her unpleasant experience filming the previous year's Take Me Out to the Ball Game.
 Location shooting took place on the Hawaiian island of Kauai.

 Williams realized that she was pregnant while making the film.
 She claimed that she nearly drowned during filming.

 The film exceeded its budget by $400,000.

 Reception

 In a contemporary review, Thomas M. Pryor of The New York Times praised the scenery and Williams' "aquatic exercises" but panned the film overall: "Presumably there is a story somewhere in the picture, but all we can recollect is a series of incidents, some eye-filling and some amusing, others rather pointless and tedious.
 Perhaps life on the island is just too idyllic."

 According to MGM records, the film earned $2,157,000 in the U.S. and Canada and $1,203,000 elsewhere, resulting in a profit of $108,000.
 This was considered a relative disappointment for an Esther Williams film.